 Unfortunately for them, by the time we had been called in it was too late – all the files had been heavily encrypted and the cost of deciphering would have been astronomical.
 In addition, their last useful backup was months old, meaning that they would have months of work to try to reproduce.

 All of these points could have been addressed by better IT housekeeping.

 What could have been done to prevent this?

 Well, had they benefited from Akita’s proactive IT support approach with prescheduled general maintenance days, this would have been nipped in the bud quickly.

-In terms of IT housekeeping, the fact that they had a simple password presented a security weakness which allowed it to be strong-armed.
+In terms of IT housekeeping, the fact that they had a simple password presented a security weakness that allowed it to be strong-armed.
 Passwords need to be alphanumeric, with some capitalisation and special characters included as well.
 Also, ensure that they are of sufficient length – anything less than 8 characters is just too short (view this guide to how long it may take to hack your password).

 At Akita, we appreciate that our clients have businesses to run.
 One of the main reasons that so many organisations turn to Akita is that they don’t want the added complexity of managing their IT requirements.

 If you are a business owner reading this and you do not take advantage of our proactive support packages, please take heed of the recommendations above.

 Alternatively, get in touch and we’ll be happy to discuss solutions.